MysteryPancake/Houdini-OpenCL/README.md

 ## Precision

-OpenCL supports varying precision for all data types, just like VEX.
+OpenCL offers 8, 16, 32 and 64 bit data types, similar to VEX.

-Data can be 16-bit (half), 32-bit (float) or 64-bit (double).

-Varying precision requires rewriting your code to use different variable types.
+- `uchar, char` and their vector types like `char2, char3` use 8-bit precision.
+- `ushort, short, half` and their vector types like `half2, half3` use 16-bit precision.

-- `int, float, float3, float4` all use 32-bit precision.
+- `uint, int, float` and their vector types like `float2, float3` use 32-bit precision.
 This may not be enough for sensitive operations.
+- `ulong, long, double` and their vector types like `double2, double3` use 64-bit precision.

+Since it's a pain to rewrite all the data types to get more or less precision, SideFX added varying precision types.

+Varying precision means you can change the precision of each input in the "Bindings" tab, and the code will automatically update.

-- `exint, fpreal, fpreal3, fpreal4` are new types defined by SideFX with automatically varying precision.
+- `exint, fpreal` and their vector types like `fpreal2, fpreal3` are new varying precision types defined by SideFX.
 - `mat2, mat3, mat4` matrix types all have varying precision by default, so no changes are required.

 To enable varying precision, all OpenCL nodes have a global precision setting in the "Options" tab: